 \subsubsection{Local-Global Semantic Similarity Loss}

-Although using high-resolution sub-images as input in masked image modeling helps extract fine-grained local features, it may also cause the reconstructed tokens to deviate from the global visual semantic information from low-resolution images, resulting in over rely local information.
+It may cause the reconstructed features to deviate from global visual semantics, although MIM focuses on local details.
+We introduce a cross-scale consistency loss to maintain alignment between local reconstructed features and global visual representations, resulting in over rely local information.
 To enforce consistency between the reconstructed local features and the global visual representations, we perform learnable weighted aggregation on the sub-image-level global representation $\{z_{i,n}\}_{n=1}^{4}$ to obtain:

 here, $W_{z}$, $u$, $b$ are learnable parameters, and the $\mathrm{MLP}$ projects the aggregated feature into same semantic space as $v_{i}^{\mathrm{cls}}$.
-After normalizing to all features, the similarity loss is computed as:
+After normalizing to all features, we compute:

 This loss ensures that the reconstructed local pixel features from high-resolution sub-images remain consistent with the global image semantics from low-resolution images, achieving a balance between local and global features.